j-d-b/min-react-starter/README.md

 * A basic HTML template (for [`html-webpack-plugin`](https://github.com/jantimon/html-webpack-plugin)) and sample favicon
 * A production build script (literally `yarn build`)

-In comparison to CRA, I didn't include a bunch of comments in all the config/template code, so you won't have to go remove all those when you're making this your own.
+Unlike CRA, `min-react-setup` doesn't include a bunch of comments in all the config/template code, so you won't have to go remove all those when you're making this your own.
 The code is still understandable because `min-react-setup` is *less complex* than CRA.
-This also means it does not include all the the functionality of CRA and is not a replacement.
-I like to understand exactly what is happening when I run `yarn start`, and want to include only what I use for the cleanest possible setup, adding more packages and webpack loaders & plugins as needed.
+Relatedly, `min-react-setup` does not include all the the functionality of CRA and is not a replacement.

+I like to know exactly what is happening when I run `yarn start` and to faciliate this included only what I considered the cleanest base setup.
+When I start developing, I add packages and webpack loaders & plugins as needed.

 ## Getting Started
 ### Prerequisites